eNMS-automation/eNMS/docs/source/inventory/pools.md

 ## Pools Based on Configuration

-Pools can be created by searching the configuration data collected from all of the devices, rather than just the Inventory parameters for each device.
+Pools can be created by searching the configuration data collected from all the devices, rather than just the Inventory parameters for each device.
 Configuration collection must be first configured, and then allowed to run at least once before the data exists for pool matching.